 Jamie Lawson is a UK based singer/songwriter with a number one album and over 1 million record sales overall.
 His warm vocal and songwriting talent won over the hearts of millions with regular air time on BBC Radio 2.
-Jamie was signed to Ed Sheeran’s Record Label, Gingerbread Records, in May 2015 and promptly approached Nub Director of Live Events & Touring Rob Simpson to be his front of house sound engineer.
+Jamie was signed to Ed Sheeran’s Record Label, Gingerbread Records, in May 2015 and promptly approached Nub Director of Live Events & Touring Rob Simpson to head up his production team.

 Since then, Nub have supplied personnel and equipment for a range of tours and festival shows.
 Starting with a slot supporting boyband One Direction throughout October 2015, where Rob looked after full touring production for Jamie.
 Moving into a full UK venue tour in January, where Jamie was joined by a full band.
 Nub supplied an Allen & Heath dLive S3000 on FOH duties and a full touring mic, stand and cable package along with taking on Production Management duties.

 As the production developed, the decision was made to move to a fully self contained package and providing only a stereo signal to the house PA systems.
 Nub created a fully bespoke and highly compact touring production package.
 This included a full in ears monitor system, comprising Sennheiser EW300-G3 IEM systems and an Allen & Heath GLD-80 Chrome Mixer.
 This was coupled with a full hybrid lines system and stage power looms plus an upgrade to the dLive S5000 on FOH.
 This system was used extensively throughout the summer festival season and allowed for a consistent and smooth show every time including shows Glastonbury and Hyde Park.